kishan0725/The-Movie-Cinema/README.md

 Check out the live demo: https://the-movie-cinema.herokuapp.com/

+## Note

+Don't worry if the movie that you are looking for is not auto-suggested.
+Just type the movie name and click on "enter".
+You will be good to go eventhough if you made some typo errors.

 ## How to get the API key?

 Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
 You will see the API key in your `API` sidebar once your request is approved.